-The findings of cross-validation support the direct access model, but do not rule out others models that assume a race between accumulators of evidence for each retrieval candidate: the concept of activation determining retrieval latencies and accuracy may still be fruitful.
-It may be possible to explain the pattern in the data by including a mixture process in the race model, that is, if it is assumed, in a similar way as with the direct access model, that the reading times associated with the correct responses are a mixture of fast retrievals due to high activation together with repaired wrong or failed retrievals.
+Cross-validation supports the direct-access model, but does not rule out others models that assume a race between accumulators of evidence for each retrieval candidate: the concept of activation determining retrieval latencies and accuracy may still be fruitful.
+It may be possible to explain the pattern in the data by including a mixture process in the race model, that is, if it is assumed, in a similar way as with the direct-access model, that the reading times associated with the correct responses are a mixture of fast retrievals due to high activation together with repaired wrong or failed retrievals.
 However, a model like this would be too flexible for the data at hand and may present problems of identifiability (since it would be hard to estimate the activation of the non-retrieved candidates).

 A closely related model that has been proposed to account for fast errors by Nicenboim et al. (2016) assumes that failed retrievals may take less time than completed retrieval.
 This is achieved by assuming that, when the activation is too low, the retrieval is aborted instead of waiting until the timeout is reached.
 However, this would only explain the fast failures ("I don't know answers" in the multiple choice task), but it would still leave fast retrievals of competitor NPs unexplained.

 As we mentioned before, the activation-based model is based on a specific race model, namely the lognormal race model, which in turns is a very specific implementation of a model that assumes the sequential sampling of evidence for a decision (a class of models that includes the race of accumulators and random walk/diffusion models; for a review, see Ratcliff, Smith, Brown, & McKoon, 2016).
 There are other tasks that trigger error responses that are on average faster than correct responses and have been explained with sequential sampling models such as the drift diffusion model (Ratcliff & Rouder, 1998; Wagenmakers, Ratcliff, Gomez, & McKoon, 2008), or the linear ballistic accumulator (Brown & Heathcote, 2008).
-Fast errors can be captured by these models by assuming a lower threshold of evidence for the decisions.
-This will produce faster responses in general.
-However, if the initial bias to the responses is allowed to vary due to noise, the increase in speed will be larger for incorrect responses, because these responses mostly occur when there is a strong initial bias (Wagenmakers et al., 2008; Heathcote & Love, 2012).
+These models, in contrast with the lognormal race model, allow for variation in the initial bias due to noise.
+Fast errors can be captured by assuming a low threshold of evidence for all the decisions (in comparison with the variation in the initial bias).
+The low thresholds will produce faster responses in general, but the increase in speed will be larger for error responses.
+This is because incorrect responses will to tend occur when the process starts near the error boundary for the drift diffusion model or near the thresholds of evidence of the incorrect responses for the linear ballistic accumulator (Wagenmakers et al., 2008; Heathcote & Love, 2012).
+This is in contrast with the situation where the thresholds of evidence are higher in comparison with the initial bias, in this case errors will tend to occur when the target candidate was slower than average.
+Since models such as the drift diffusion model or the linear ballistic accumulator allow fast or slow errors depending on the participants' decision thresholds, an interesting implication of the fast errors in the current experiment would be that participants privileged speed at the expense of accuracy without explicit instructions.
 Even though the aforementioned models could account for the faster average reading times associated with incorrect responses, they would lose the close connection with the ACT-R framework that motivated our use of the lognormal race model.